Anoscopy is a method to look at the:

 The procedure is usually done in a doctor's office.

 A digital rectal exam is done first.
-Then, a lubricated instrument called an anoscope is placed a few inches into the rectum.
+Then, a lubricated instrument called an anoscope is placed a few inches or centimeters into the rectum.
 You will feel some discomfort when this is done.

 The anoscope has a light on the end, so your health care provider can see the entire area.
 A sample for biopsy can be taken, if needed.